Graphical view on linear extensions of finite posets: Abstract

 \section{Abstract}

-One of possible cryptomorphic definitions of a partially ordered set (= a poset) $P$ on a non-empty finite basic set $N$ is in terms of the set ${\cal L}(P)$ of all its linear extensions, that is, in terms of the set of total orders of~$N$ consonant with $P$.
+One of the possible cryptomorphic definitions of a partially ordered set (= a poset) $P$ on a non-empty finite ground set $N$ is in terms of the set ${\cal L}(P)$ of all its linear extensions, that is, in terms of the set of total orders on~$N$ consistent with $P$.
 Any total order on $N$ can be interpreted as a node of a particular graph, called the {\em permutohedral graph\/} (over $N$), because it is indeed the graph of a certain polytope $\perN$ in ${\dv R}^{N}$, known as the permutohedron.

-It is shown in the paper that a non-empty set of total orders on $N$ equals to ${\cal L}(P)$ for some poset $P$ on~$N$ iff it is a geodetically convex set in the permutohedral graph.
+It is shown in the paper that a non-empty set of total orders on $N$ equals to ${\cal L}(P)$ for some poset $P$ on~$N$ if and only if it is a geodetically convex set in the permutohedral graph.
 This result means that a purely graphical concept of geodetic convexity in this graph is a cryptomorphic definition of a finite poset.
 In particular, the lattice of geodetically convex sets in this graph is graded and its height function is described in graphical terms.
 A counter-example, however, shows that the height function does not correspond to the usual graphical diameter, relating this matter to a combinatorial concept of the {\em dimension of a poset\/}.

-Two alternative cryptomorphic views on a poset $P$ on $N$ are also briefly commented.
-The geometric counterpart is its full-dimensional {\em braid cone\/} in ${\dv R}^{N}$, while a combinatorial alternative is a {\em topology\/} on $N$ distinguishing points, often referred as a distributive lattice.
+Two alternative cryptomorphic views on a poset $P$ on $N$ are also discussed.
+The geometric counterpart is its full-dimensional {\em braid cone\/} in ${\dv R}^{N}$, while a combinatorial alternative is a {\em topology\/} on $N$ distinguishing points, often referred as a (finite) distributive lattice.

 \textit{\it Keywords}: finite poset, linear extension of a poset, geodetically convex set, permutohedral graph, graded lattice, dimension of a poset.\quad \textit{\it MSC 2020}: 06A07, 06A15, 62R01